Sharp endpoint estimates for Schr\"odinger groups on Hardy spaces

-This paper continues a line of study in \cite{CDLY} to show that under the assumption that $L$ satisfies a Gaussian upper bound \eqref{GE}, the operator $(I+L)^{-n/2 }e^{itL}$ is bounded from Hardy spaces $H^1_L(X)$ into $L^1(X)$, where $H^1_L(X)$ is a class of Hardy spaces associated with $L$ (\cite{ADM, DY, KU}, see Section 2 below).
-We then apply the duality argument and the complex interpolation theorem (\cite[Theorem 5.7]{DY}) to obtain a new proof of estimate \eqref{e1.5} in \cite{CDLY} in the case that when $L$ satisfies a Gaussian upper bound \eqref{GE}.
-Our result can be stated as follows.
+where $P_{B(x, t^{1/m})}$ denotes the characteristic function on the ball $B(x, t^{1/m})$ and $H^1_L(X)$ denotes the Hardy space associated with $L$ (\cite{ADM, DY, KU}, see Section 2 below).
+We then apply the duality argument and the complex interpolation result (see Lemma 4.1 below ) to obtain a new proof of estimate \eqref{e1.5} in \cite{CDLY} in the case that the operator $L$ satisfies a Gaussian upper bound \eqref{GE}.